capensis/canopsis/community/sources/webcore/src/canopsis-next/README.md

     };
     ```

-3. Create a new component for the widget settings in the `src/components/side-bars/settings`.
-Example: `counter.vue` for the `Counter` widget.
-Here you must import `src/mixins/widget/settings` mixin:
+3. Put a new constant for the widget into `SIDE_BARS` in the `src/constants/widget.js`:
     ```js
-    // file src/components/side-bars/settings/counter.vue

-    import widgetSettingsMixin from '@/mixins/widget/settings'; // <-- here

-    export default {
-      mixins: [widgetSettingsMixin], // <-- here
-      data() {
-        const { widget } = this.config;

-        return {
-          settings: {
-            widget: this.prepareWidgetWithAlarmParametersSettings(cloneDeep(widget), true), // <-- here.
-Also we should put widget converting to the form
-          },
-        };
-      }
-    };
-    ```
-   *Another possible content of the component you can see in another components.*

-4. Include our component into settings.
-Go to `src/components/side-bars/the-sidebars.vue` and put import of our component (which we've created in the previous step) with `Settings` suffix:
-    ```js
-    // file src/components/side-bars/the-sidebars.vue

-    // ...another widgets imports
-    import CounterSettings from './settings/counter.vue'; // <-- here

-    /**
-     * Wrapper for all side-bars
-     */
-    export default {
-      components: {
-        // ...another widgets

-        CounterSettings, // <-- and here
-      },
-      // ...other code of the component
-    };
-    ```

-5. Put a new constant for the widget into `SIDE_BARS` in the `src/constants/widget.js`:
-    ```js
-    // file src/constants.js
+    // file src/constants/widget.js

     export const SIDE_BARS = {
       // ...another widgets

       counterSettings: 'counter-settings', // <-- here.
-This value should be equal to the component name in the previous step's import but in the kebab-kase
+This value should be equal to the component export name in the previous step but in the kebab-kase
     };
     ```

-6. Put a new map value into `SIDE_BARS_BY_WIDGET_TYPES` for the new `WIDGET_TYPE` and `SIDE_BARS` value in the `src/constants/widget.js`:
+4. Put a new map value into `SIDE_BARS_BY_WIDGET_TYPES` for the new `WIDGET_TYPE` and `SIDE_BARS` value in the `src/constants/widget.js`:
     ```js
-    // file src/constants.js
+    // file src/constants/widget.js

     export const SIDE_BARS_BY_WIDGET_TYPES = {
       // ...another widgets